Saikat Majumdar: Novels

 Trailblazer policymaker, and an officer of the Indian Administrative Services (IAS), Uma Mahadevan-Dasgupta calls The Middle Finger "a white brilliance" in The Hindu.
 She says, "Saikat Majumdar’s latest novel is a pointed examination of the ethics of modern education".
 She asks "Is there poetry for those who have not been ‘taught’ to read it?
 Are there ways in which poetry can reach out and ‘touch’ a reader, as Socrates says to Agathon?
 This is the question at the heart of this novel.
 The answer, of course, is yes; because, as one of the characters realises, “There are different ways one can exist in the world.”
-Mujumdar, Sonali (2022-01-30).
-"A Masterpiece of Subtlety and Gentle Ellipsis: On Saikat Majumdar’s "The Middle Finger".
-Retrieved 2022-07-22.

 Senior Deputy Editor of Frontline Suhrid Sankar Chattopadhyay says "Saikat Majumdar has emerged as one of the most powerful and important voices of his generation in Indian literature in English.
 Through his beautiful and often dark writings, Majumdar has not only explored the complexities of human relationships in their different socio-political milieus but has also gently questioned universally accepted social norms, traditions, and behaviour."
 In an interview "The sensory filters of politics: In conversation with Saikat Majumdar", when asked by Chattopadhyay about The Middle Finger sounding controversial, Majumdar says "perhaps the title does; but it actually comes from the retelling of a myth.
 At the heart of this novel is the nature of the relation between a teacher and a student, the many confusing shades of that relationship.
 Who gets close access to a teacher, to certain kinds of education, and why?
 What are the limits of friendship and intimacy between a teacher and a student?
 What is the connection between the artistic, the intellectual, and the erotic?"